ArthurClemens/polythene/packages/docs/IconButton-Mithril.md

 #### CSS

-Change CSS using the CSS Classes in the the [Icon Button main page](IconButton.md).
+Change CSS using the CSS classes in `polythene-core-icon-button/src/classes.js`

 The icon color is set with the CSS (text) `color` attribute of the parent element.
 For example: